davidacunalopez/davidacunalopez/README.md

 <!--About me-->
 ## <picture><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 35px></picture> About me
-I am currently a student of computer engineering at the Costa Rican Institute of Technology.

-I am driven by a passion for continuous learning and personal growth.
-I love challenges that push me to apply and hone my interpersonal skills.
-I am open-minded to new opportunities to expand my knowledge, particularly in new and emerging technologies.
+I'm a Computer Engineering student at the Costa Rican Institute of Technology, passionate about continuous learning and tackling challenges that strengthen both my technical and interpersonal skills.
+Currently exploring the world of Web3, blockchain, and artificial intelligence, always eager to build, collaborate, and grow through innovative technologies.

 <br><br>